 Roanoke City buses crossing the Norfolk Southern mainline.

 As it started to sprinkle, I got into the escalator and looked up at the top and saw this roundhouse turntable artwork.

 There are plaques on this bridge telling the railroad history; this one tells about the Roanoke shops.
-We got back just before the sky turned loose and I put up my last story on the web site and then on Trainorders.com.
-I also put the pictures from today into the computer and named them before we went down to the Pine Room Lounge in the Hotel Roanoke where I had chicken wings and Robin enjoyed a Turkey Club House sandwich with bacon along with bread pudding with rum sauce for dessert.
+We returned just before the sky let loose and I put up my last story on the website and then on Trainorders.com.
+I also put the pictures from today into the computer and named them before we went down to the Pine Room Lounge where I had chicken wings and Robin enjoyed a Turkey Club House sandwich with bacon along with bread pudding with rum sauce for dessert.
 I returned to the room and worked on some of today's story then showered and called it a night.

 |RETURN TO THE MAIN PAGE|